Integral Worldview

 Since worldviews are a fundamental part of individuals’ identities, people may react defensively, or even with hostility, when their underlying assumptions and beliefs about reality are called into question—reacting as if they themselves were threatened (Brown et al., 2008).

-Worldview Journeys identifies four major worldview and has a 17 question online test to see where you score; this classification is similar to those described by Steve McIntosh in his various writings on Developmental Philophy:
+Worldview Journeys identifies four major worldviews and has a 17-question online test to see where you score; this classification is similar to those described by Steve McIntosh in his various writings on Developmental Philophy:

 Traditional worldview - Religious/metaphysical monism.
 Reality as singular, transcendent.
-Universe as purposively constructed whole.
-God- created universe ex nihilo.
-Transcendent God is separate from profane world; dualism.
-Nature as embodiment of meaningful, imposed order (e.g. God’s creation).
+The universe is a purposively constructed whole.
+God created the universe ex nihilo.
+The transcendent God is separate from the profane world; dualism.
+Nature as embodiment of meaningful, imposed order (e.g., God’s creation).
 Naïve realism; emphasis on concrete-literal interpretations of religious doctrine (literalism, dogmatic metaphysics, ontotheology).
 Religious authority (scripture, divine revelation, tradition).

 Modern worldview - An Enlightenment-inspired, instrumental, disengaged, objectified understanding of reality.
 Secular materialism.
 Reality as singular, immanent.
 Mechanistic universe brought about by random mutation and selection.

-Postmodern worldview - a Post-Romantic, expressive cultural current that sees nature as inner source.
+Postmodern worldview - a Post-Romantic, expressive cultural current that sees nature as an inner source.
 Post-materialism.
-Reality as pluralistic, perspectival, constructed.
-Cosmogony as cultural construct.
-Reality as discontinuous and fragmented; anti- essentialism.
-Nature as constructed through a plurality of cultural values, meanings, and interests.
+Reality is pluralistic, perspectival, and constructed.
+Cosmogony as a cultural construct.
+Reality is discontinuous and fragmented; anti-essentialism.
+Nature is constructed through a plurality of cultural values, meanings, and interests.
 Social constructivism; reality as constructed, perspectival (pluralism, relativism).
 Internalization of authority (e.g. moral, emotional, intuitive, artistic knowing)

-Integral worldview - a somewhat hypothetical, emergent, post-postmodern structure characterized by its self- reflexive attempt to bring together and synthesize many of the enduring elements of the earlier worldviews.
-Typically older worldviews are dualistic and mutually exclusive, such as spirituality vs. science/rationality; imagination vs. logic; heart vs. mind; humanity vs. nature - perspectives that in the West have been in conflict for centuries.
+Integral worldview - a somewhat hypothetical, emergent, post-postmodern structure characterized by its self-reflexive attempt to bring together and synthesize many of the enduring elements of the earlier worldviews.
+Typically, older worldviews are dualistic and mutually exclusive, such as spirituality vs. science/rationality; imagination vs. logic; heart vs. mind; humanity vs. nature - perspectives that in the West have been in conflict for centuries.
 Reality as singular and pluralistic (unity-in-diversity), transcendent and immanent.
-In the integral worldview the universe is seen as an evolving and creative manifestation of pervasive Source/Spirit.
+In the integral worldview, the universe is seen as an evolving and creative manifestation of the pervasive Source/Spirit.
 Exterior and interior reality are co-arising and interdependent.
 Reenchantment with nature is constructed and intrinsically real, meaningful, and valuable; Humanity is frequently seen as a part and expression of a divine Source.

 In an integral worldview, opposing perspectives are frequently understood to be part of a greater whole or synthesis—on a “deeper level”—resulting in “both-and” rather than “either-or” thinking.